 Beyond optimising your website, there are lots of other ways you can reduce the digital carbon footprint of your businesses.

-- Reduce the number of emails you send, receive, and hang on to
+- Reduce the number of emails you send, receive, and store

 - Tidy up your cloud backups and regularly delete any files you no longer need

 - Delete any online accounts that you don’t use